A Day Full of Surprises at the First Live Nations Cup Event in Two and a Half Years

 The first round consisted of three Regional Finals, one for each Region of the Americas, Europe/Middle East/Africa (EMEA), and Asia-Oceania.
 The top three finishers of each race scored an automatic bid to the Grand Final.
 Those who placed lower duked it out in the Repechage, where the top three qualified for the Grand Final too.
 In every race, there was drama at nearly every turn, partly because it was the first live event in a long while, but also because the players were still getting used to the Gran Turismo 7 platform.
 And in the end, it was a new name that prevailed.

 EMEA Regional Final: Deep Forest Raceway

-Several drivers, including López, Gallo and Beauvois, made their pitstops to switch tires on lap 8, while Serrano followed a lap later.
-With López, on hard-compound tires, the wolves were ready to pounce.
+Several drivers, including López, Gallo and Beauvois, made their pit stops to switch tyres on lap 8, while Serrano followed a lap later.
+With López, on hard-compound tyres, the wolves were ready to pounce.
 First, it was Gallo who passed López on the inside through Turn 1 on lap 13 to take the race lead.
 On the back straight, Serrano and Beauvois overtook López.